 Information for health care providers: Click here.

-Community Agency and Health Care Providers: If you are interested in learning more about the WIC program, please call the WIC Outreach Specialist at 716-218-1484 ext.
-2432.
+Community Agency and Health Care Providers: If you are interested in learning more about the WIC program, please call Kendra, our WIC Outreach Specialist, at 716-341-6323.
 WIC is able to do presentations for your staff or clients, participate in your community meetings or events, or supply you with WIC brochures for easy referrals to WIC.
 WIC conducts outreach online, over the phone, or in person, as appropriate.